-Abandoned to the forests of the north, Koh Ker (admission US$10), capital of the Angkorian empire from AD 928 to AD 944, was long one of Cambodia’s most remote and inaccessible temple complexes.
-However, this has now changed thanks to recent de-mining and the opening of a new toll road from Dam Dek (via Beng Mealea) that puts Koh Ker (pronounced kah-kei) within day-trip distance of Siem Reap.
-But to really appreciate the temples – the area has 42 major structures in an area that measures 9km by 4km – it’s necessary to spend the night.
+Abandoned for centuries to the forests of the north, Koh Ker, capital of the Angkorian empire from AD 928 to AD 944, was long one of Cambodia’s most remote and inaccessible temple complexes.
+Now, since the opening of a toll road from Dam Dek (via Beng Mealea), Koh Ker (pronounced ko-kaye) is within day-trip distance of Siem Reap.
+But to really appreciate the temples – the ensemble has 42 major structures in an area that measures 9km by 4km – it’s necessary to spend at least one night.

-Several of the most impressive pieces in the National Museum in Phnom Penh come from Koh Ker, including the huge garuda (mythical half-man, half-bird creature) that greets visitors in the entrance hall and a unique carving depicting a pair of wrestling monkey-kings.
+Several of the most impressive sculptures in the National Museum come from Koh Ker, including the huge garuda that greets visitors in the entrance hall and a unique carving depicting a pair of wrestling monkey-kings.

-Most visitors start at Prasat Krahom (Red Temple), the second-largest structure at Koh Ker, which is named for the red bricks from which it is constructed.
-Sadly, none of the carved lions for which this temple was once known remain, though there’s still plenty to see – stone archways and galleries lean hither and thither and impressive stone carvings grace lintels, doorposts and slender window columns.
-A naga-flanked causeway and series of sanctuaries, libraries and gates lead past trees and vegetation-covered ponds.
-Just west of Prasat Krahom, at the far end of a half-fallen colonnade, are the remains of an impressive statue of Nandin.
+Most visitors start at Prasat Krahom (Red Temple), the second-largest structure at Koh Ker, named for the red bricks from which it is constructed.
+Sadly, none of the carved lions for which this temple was once known remain, though there’s still plenty to see – stone archways and galleries lean hither and thither and impressive stone carvings grace lintels and doorposts.
+A naga-flanked causeway and a series of sanctuaries, libraries and gates lead past trees and vegetation-covered ponds.
+Just west of Prasat Krahom, at the far western end of a half-fallen colonnade, are the remains (most of the head) of a statue of Nandin.

-The principal monument at Koh Ker is Prasat Thom (Prasat Kompeng), a 55m-wide, 40m-high sandstone-faced pyramid with seven tiers that's just west of Prasat Krahom.
-This striking structure, which looks like it could almost be a Mayan site somewhere on the Yucatan Peninsula, offers some spectacular views across the forest from its summit.
-Look out for the giant garuda under the collapsed chamber at the top of the vertigo-inducing stairs.
-Some 40 inscriptions, dating from 932 to 1010, have been found at Prasat Thom.
+The principal monument at Koh Ker is Prasat Thom (Prasat Kompeng), a 55m-wide, 40m-high sandstone-faced pyramid with seven tiers.
+This striking structure, just west of Prasat Krahom, looks like it could almost be a Mayan site somewhere on the Yucatan Peninsula.
+Currently, the staircase to the top remains closed for safety reasons, as it is crumbling apart in places.
+Some 40 inscriptions, dating from 932 to 1010, have been found here.

-South of this central group is a 1185m-by-548m baray (reservoir) known as the Rahal.
-It is fed by Stung Sen, which supplied water to irrigate the land in this arid area.
+South of this central group is a 1185m-by-548m baray known as the Rahal.
+It is fed by the Sen River, which supplied water to irrigate the land in this arid area.

-Some of the largest Shiva linga (phallic symbols) in Cambodia can still be seen in four temples about 1km northeast of Prasat Thom.
-The largest is in Prasat Thneng, and Prasat Leung (Prasat Balang) is similarly well endowed.
+Some of the largest Shiva linga in Cambodia can still be seen in four temples about 1km northeast of Prasat Thom.
+The largest is found in Prasat Thneng, while Prasat Leung is similarly well endowed.